spinnaker/spinnaker.github.io/community/index.md

 Start here!
 Many Spinnaker contributors and users are active on the Spinnaker Slack.
 It's a great place to get answers to questions or start a discussion about a feature or topic.
 Good places to begin on Slack include the following channels:

 * A Special Interest Group (SIG) channel if there is a relevant one.
-SIGs are groups that focus on specific topics, such as , such as `#sig-security` or `#sig-documentation`.
-All SIG slack channels start with the prefix `sig`.
+SIGs are groups that focus on specific topics, such as `#sig-security` or `#sig-documentation`.
+All SIG Slack channels start with the prefix `sig`.
 * A narrowly focused channel, such as #auth
 * [#general](https://spinnakerteam.slack.com/archives/C091CCWRJ) for general questions and discussion
 * [#dev](https://spinnakerteam.slack.com/archives/C0DPVDMQE) for help contributing to Spinnaker